jiawenliu/PathSensitiveReachabilityBound/CAV2023/reviews/rebuttal-detailed.md

 There are some situations where reasoning the path-sensitivity is important.
 For example,
-in the smart contract context, precisely estimating the gas consumption is crucial to deploy the contract, send transition and identify the DoS attack.
+in the smart contract context, precisely estimate the gas consumption is crucial to deploy the contract, send transition and identify the DoS attack.
 By the paper ``Demystifying Loops in Smart Contracts.
-ASE 2020``, there are 30% of the smart contracts have if-control in the loop.
-Some papers also identified program patterns where the if-control in the loop can cause gas wasting and paper ``MadMax: Surviving Out-of-Gas Conditions in Ethereum Smart Contracts`` shows that the existence of the gas wasting can cause the DoS attack.
+ASE 2020``, there are 30% of the smart contract have if-control in the loop.
+Some research papers also identified program patterns where the if-control in the loop can cause gas wasting and paper ``MadMax: Surviving Out-of-Gas Conditions in Ethereum Smart Contracts`` shows that the existence of the gas wasting can cause the DoS attack.
+In these programs, we find some loop patterns where the reachability of one branch in an if-control is only 1 while the other branch is significantly large.
-In these programs, since every operation consumes different amount of gas (or generally in any context where operations on different branches consumes different type of resources).
+Since every operation consumes different amount of gas (or generally in any context where operations on different branches consumes different type of resources).
-A complexity analysis without reasoning the path-sensitivity could over-approximate the gas consumption largely and causes many gas-related vulnerabilities.
+A resource cost analysis without reasoning the path-sensitivity could over-approximate the gas consumption largely.
+In this sense, the sender must pay a lot of money in order to execute a transition, or even prefer not to deploy a contract.
+An adversary could manipulate the input data that iterating only the branch that consume bigger gas and trigger a DoS attack.
-We also identified the loop pattern in some unbounded programs where the visiting times of the locations in certain branches are still bounded.
+We also identified the loop pattern in the unbounded programs, such that the visiting times of the points in one branch of an if-control are still bounded.
 This pattern is common in the concurrency system where an operation is locked and waiting for the signal of the other operation.